zugzawang/Mastering-DFS-Analytics/README.md

 ## Getting started
 1. Install a Docker host.
 I regularly test with Docker for Windows on Windows 10 Pro and on Fedora 24 with the Fedora-provided Docker.
 This should work with any Docker host at release 1.10 or later.
 2. Download and unpack the zip archive <https://github.com/znmeb/mastering-dfs-analytics-bookdown/raw/master/docker-commands.zip>.
 This contains script files to simplify the process of getting started.
-3. Open a terminal / command line window and enter the directory where you unpacked the zip archive and type `./1pull.cmd`.
+3. Open a terminal / command line window, enter the directory where you unpacked the zip archive and type `./1pull.cmd`.
 This will download the Docker image.
 This can take a while; it's about 1.6 gigabytes.
-4. Set the password in the image for the `dfstools` user.
-Type `./2set-password.cmd`.
+4. Type `./2set-password.cmd` to set the password in the image for the `dfstools` user.
 You will be prompted for a password.
 Enter the same password twice.
 If you mistype one of the entries, simply run the script again.
-5. Install RStudio Server preview release.
-Type `./3install-rstudio-preview.cmd`.
+5. Type `./3install-rstudio-preview.cmd` to install the RStudio Server preview release in the image.
-6. Start the RStudio Server in a container.
-Type `./4rstudio-detach.cmd`.
+6. Type `./4rstudio-detach.cmd` to start the RStudio Server image in the `dfstools` container.
+Control will return to the terminal; the server is running in the background.
+Leave the terminal open.
 7. Browse to <http://localhost:7878>.
 Log in as user `dfstools` with the password you set above.
 8. Do your thing.
 9. When your thing is done, close the RStudio session.
 Press the red "power off" button in the upper right.